asyncapi/training/VIDEO_1_SCRIPT.md

 ## What are APIs

 API is the acronym for Application Programming Interface.
-APIs are a tool that facilitates the communication and relationship between two applications.
-It’s the way two machines are able to exchange messages or data and understand each other.
+APIs are a tool that facilitates the communication and relationship between several applications.
+It’s the way apps are able to exchange messages or data and understand each other.

 APIs allow your products and services to communicate with others, without needing to know how they are implemented.
 An API is a set of definitions and protocols used to develop and integrate application software.